This post is also available in: 简体中文 (Chinese (Simplified))

 Starting the Business in Singapore

 Here’s the complete guideline about how to setup a business in Singapore and how to do small business in Singapore.

-Foreigners are eligible to register for sole-proprietorships in Singapore, just that they need to appoint an authorized representative (who is ordinarily resident in Singapore) whilst they reside outside of Singapore.
+Foreigners are eligible to register for sole-proprietorships in Singapore and starting a business, just that they need to appoint an authorized representative (who is ordinarily resident in Singapore) whilst they reside outside of Singapore.
 Ordinary residents here mean Singapore citizens, Permanent Residents and EntrePass holders (one will need to apply for an EntrePass on the MOM website to set up his or her sole-proprietorship if he or she will reside in Singapore and run the business).

 The other registration processes include naming the business, deciding business location and address, as well as completing the entire form on BizFile using SingPass (one will have to engage the services of a registered filing agent such as a law firm to fill out the application for him or her if he or she does not have a SingPass).

 Foreigners can also register partnerships in Singapore if one of the partners is ordinarily resident in Singapore.
 In the case that all partners are foreigners, the appointment of an authorized representative (who is ordinarily resident in Singapore) is required for the company registration.